Category Archives for "Self-Discipline"

 This article was originally published on Psychcentral.com and has been republished here with the permission of the author and PsychCentral

 I’ve seen several therapists in the past, and none of them talked about CEN with me.

 My therapist talks about Emotional Neglect, but does not seem to have the same picture of it that you describe in Running on Empty.

 My therapist doesn’t seem to understand what I mean when I talk about Childhood Emotional Neglect.

 Can you please help me find a CEN specialist near me?

 My book, Running on Empty: Overcome Your Childhood Emotional Neglect came out in 2012.
-Since then, I have enjoyed hearing from hundreds of readers.
-Each week, I get multiple letters and emails from readers telling me their stories, or asking questions about Childhood Emotional Neglect.
+Since then, I have enjoyed hearing from thousands of readers.
+Each week, I get multiple letters and emails from readers telling me their stories or asking questions about Childhood Emotional Neglect.

 Often the messages are from people who read the book and feel that they finally can see the underlying cause of their struggles.
 Many of these folks have been in therapy in the past and found it helpful, but felt that an important piece was not addressed; their Childhood Emotional Neglect (CEN).
 The questions and comments above are ones which I have heard from literally hundreds of people.

 There are several reasons why it is difficult to find a therapist who knows what you mean when you talk about CEN as it’s described in Running on Empty: